 Why Refried Beans Taste Better In A Restaurant Than At Home

-Made from rendered pork fat, lard became a crucial part of Mexican cooking when pigs were introduced to Mexican soils by the Spanish.
-It's the base of many popular recipes from tamales to flour tortillas.
+Made from rendered pork fat, lard became a crucial part of Mexican cooking when pigs were introduced to Mexican soil by the Spanish.
+It's the base of many popular recipes, from Tasting Table's chicken-and-poblano tamales to flour tortillas.
 While lard has been replaced with vegetable oil or shortening in many households, the distinct richness and velvety texture it imparts to a skillet of refried beans is hard to beat.
 The closest substitute for lard is bacon grease, which is another form of rendered pork fat that's arguably even more flavorful.
 That said, crema, butter, olive oil, and vegetable oil will all enhance the consistency and richness of refried beans.

 Tips for transforming canned or scratch-made refried beans into restaurant-worthy sides